noi-techpark/it.bz.opendatahub.databrowser/doc/developers/web-components.md

 Inside that config you'll find properties called `component` that define which component to use when rendering different parts of a dataset.
 The property takes a string argument, that is either a registered Vue Component, or a registered Web Component.

+> Take a look at [dataset-configuration.md](./dataset-configuration.md) for a description of the configuration.

 ### Example integration

 An example integration for the [Activity and POI Web Component](https://webcomponents.opendatahub.com/webcomponent/0e5fbede-4a21-4dd3-bf85-7d2be71dfb12?from=%2F) from the [Open Data Hub Web Component Store](https://webcomponents.opendatahub.com/) can be found here: